 0x55e5acfd9c00: "uHloYVSGRxPfv8313XEKXA"

-Reading sshkey and sshkey_cert Structures
+and sshkey_cert

-The key is stored in a sshkey structure.
-Here is what that looks like: sshkey
+structure.
+Here is what that looks like:

 /* XXX opaquify? */